ror-community/ror-site/content/about/faqs/_index.md

 ### **Who is the contact person at my organization responsible for our ROR ID?**

 The ROR registry is maintained through a centralized, community-based curation process.
 Organizations are not responsible for maintaining their own records in ROR.
-Anyone can suggest a new ROR record or a change to a ROR record.
+Anyone can suggest a new ROR record or a change to a ROR record via the [curation request form](https://curation-request.ror.org).

 ***

 ### **How quickly can I get a new ROR ID?**

 ROR is updated on a rolling basis.
 Every request needs to go through a curation process before it can be incorporated into ROR.
 We aim to process requests as quickly as possible, but the timelines can vary depending on the complexity of the request and the volume of requests in the backlog.

 Currently, releases are published approximately every month.
 You can track your request through the curation process by following it on [Github](https://github.com/ror-community/ror-updates/issues).

 ***